Dre Campbell Farm

 7. Control Weeds

-There are different ways to organically control weeds.
-However, the best way to control weeds in a small garden is to hand-pull them.
+There are different ways to control weeds organically.
+However, the best method for controlling weeds in a small garden is to hand-pull them.

-If you visit your garden daily, weeding won’t be overwhelming.
-You can also use mulch to help keep down weeds.
+If you visit your garden daily, weeding will not be overwhelming.
+You can also use mulch to help keep weeds down.

 8. Harvest When Ready

-After you have worked so hard to start your garden, watered it when necessary, and controlled weeds and pests, it’s time to harvest.
+After you have worked hard to start your garden, it’s time to harvest.

-Do your research and figure out when the best time is to harvest each of your crops.
-For many crops, you can follow harvesting guidelines so the plant continues to produce throughout the rest of the season.
+Do your research and determine the best time to harvest each crop.
+You can follow harvesting guidelines for many crops so that the plants continue to produce throughout the rest of the season.

 9. Enjoy Your Fresh Produce

-As you eat them, you will appreciate their fresh taste so much more than what you get from the grocery store.
+You will appreciate their fresh taste more than what you get from the grocery store as you eat them.
 After cultivating your produce single-handedly, you deserve to enjoy every single bite.

 If you have a surplus of vegetables, try pickling or freezing them.
-That way, you can enjoy the fresh taste throughout the year until it is time to grow again or until another crop is ready.
+That way, you can enjoy the fresh taste throughout the year until it’s time to grow again or until another crop is ready.

 10. Save Your Seeds

-It can be very expensive to buy organic seeds each year.
-But by saving seeds to replant year after year, you can cut your seed bill down tremendously.
+It can be costly to buy organic seeds each year.
+But saving seeds to replant year after year can cut your seed bill down tremendously.

 Crops like corn, tomatoes, sweet peppers, peas, pak choy, pumpkin, and beans are great to add to your seed-saving collection.

 Dry and store them properly.
-Once preserved properly, you can have a variety of seeds to replant the next season.
+Once appropriately preserved, you can have a variety of seeds to replant in the following season.

-Don’t forget to put labels on your seed containers.
+Remember to label your seed containers.
 Include all the necessary details, such as the crop type and date.

 Takeaway

-Setting up and working in your garden is a lot of work, but it can also be very rewarding.
-You can’t find vegetables any fresher than what you can walk out into your backyard and pick.
+Setting up and working in your garden is a lot of work, but it can also be rewarding.
+You can’t find vegetables fresher than those you can pick in your backyard.

 Sasha Campbell